lit/lit/packages/labs/ssr/README.md

 context.body = Readable.from(ssrResult);
 ```

-### Sandboxed VM rendering
+### Rendering in a separate VM context

-To avoid polluting the Node.js global object with the DOM shim and ensure each request receives a fresh global object, we also provide a way to load app code into, and render from, a separate VM context with its own global object. _Note that using this feature requires Node 14+ and passing the `--experimental-vm-modules` flag to node on because of its use of [experimental VM modules](https://nodejs.org/api/vm.html#vm_class_vm_sourcetextmodule) for creating a module-compatible VM sandbox._
+To avoid polluting the Node.js global object with the DOM shim and ensure each request receives a fresh global object, we also provide a way to load app code into, and render from, a separate VM context with its own global object. _Note that using this feature requires Node 14+ and passing the `--experimental-vm-modules` flag to node on because of its use of [experimental VM modules](https://nodejs.org/api/vm.html#vm_class_vm_sourcetextmodule) for creating a module-compatible VM context._

 To render in a VM context, the `renderModule` function from the
 `render-module.js` module will import a given module into a server-side VM
-sandbox shimmed with the minimal DOM shim required for Lit server rendering,
+context shimmed with the minimal DOM shim required for Lit server rendering,
 execute a given function exported from that module, and return its value.

 Within that module, you can call the `render` method from the